schwaad/schwaad/README.md

 ###

-<h1 align="center">hey there 👋</h1>

 ###

 <h3 align="left">👩‍💻  About Me</h3>

 ###

-<p align="left">My name is José Ivo, and im an undergraduate on Information Technology with enphasis on Computer Science at the Federal University of Rio Grande do Norte.<br><br>- 🔭 I’m working as scholarship holder in the Tutorial Teaching Program of the Computer Science course.<br>- 📚 I'm currently learning Data Science and Machine Learning algorithms with Python (and at least trying on Rust!) and Software Development with Rust.<br>- 💻 My experience consists mostly of FullStack Web Development with Java (Spring Framework), JavaScript (Vue and React) and SQL Databases (Postgres).
+<p align="left">My name is José Ivo, and im an undergraduate on Information Technology with enphasis on Computer Science at the Federal University of Rio Grande do Norte.<br><br>- 🔭 I’m working as a scholarship holder in the Tutorial Teaching Program of the Computer Science course.<br>- 📚 I'm currently learning Data Science and Machine Learning algorithms with Python (and at least trying with Rust!) and Software Development with Rust.<br>- 💻 My experience consists mostly of FullStack Web Development with Java (Spring Framework), JavaScript (Vue and React) and SQL Databases (Postgres).

 ###